1. Purpose of this privacy notice

 7. Children’s information

 Outward does not normally process children’s information as part of its care and support work, as most of its work is with adults.
-However, we record children’s basic information if there are children that are closely involved with in adherence to the requirements of the UK Data Protection Act (DPA) 1998, on implementation, the General Data Protection Regulations (GDPR) 2018 and the Children’s Act 2004 to ensure that employees with safeguarding responsibilities have suitable training.
+However, we record children’s basic information if there are children that are closely involved with in adherence to the requirements of the UK Data Protection Act (DPA) 2018, on implementation, the UK General Data Protection Regulations (GDPR) 2020 and the Children’s Act 2004 to ensure that employees with safeguarding responsibilities have suitable training.
 This is to ensure both the safeguarding of the children and the people we support.

 8. The National Opt-Out